This gymnast is now the first man to accuse Larry Nassar of abuse

 Moore, now a freshman gymnast at the University of Michigan, became the first man to accuse Nassar of sexual abuse when he joined a civil federal suit against Nassar and others associated with the scandal last week.

 Moore, now 18, said he decided to come forward with his story after he watched his sister and nearly 200 other girls and women testify at Nassar's criminal sentencing earlier this year.
+No men came forward to say they were abused.

 "I was inspired by my sister and everyone else in this community to come out and help bring change to what allowed this to happen," Moore said.
 "I don't want (other victims) to be scared to come out because of stigma that guys can't be sexually abused or taken advantage of."